 An RNDIP is any product with an investment component that, in most instances, is not an FDIC-insured deposit.
-Common RNDIPs include mutual funds, exchange traded funds (ETF), variable and fixed rate annuities, equities, and fixed income securities (taxable and non-taxable).
+Common RNDIPs include mutual funds, exchange traded funds (ETF), variable and fixed rate annuities, equities, and fixed income securities (taxable and nontaxable).
 Banks with more extensive sales programs may offer a broader array of RNDIPs that, in addition to the common RNDIP product offerings, may include complex products.
-Such common product offerings may include alternative investment strategy mutual funds, hedgefund, real estate investment trusts (REIT), private real estate, private equity, structured products.
-Additionally, a limited number of banks may offer retail foreign exchange radius directly or through an arrangement with a third party.
+Such complex product offerings may include alternative investment strategy mutual funds, hedge funds, real estate investment trusts (REIT), private real estate, private equity, structured products, initial public offerings or primary market offerings, and derivatives, such as put and call options.
+Additionally, a limited number of banks may offer retail foreign exchange trading directly or through an arrangement with a third party.

-Banks' sales programs offer availity of RNDIP platforms.
-Some product platforms are "open architecture," as the proceedest consists only of products that are unaffiliated with the bank or the broker-dealer or is a mixed offering of unaffiliated products and proprietary products.
-Such proprietary products are issued underwritten, or managed by the bank, the broker-dealer, or entities affiliated with the bank or broker-dealer.
-Other product platforms may be more "closed architecture" with a lipited meta of options that focus on proprietary offerings.
-Regardless of the RNDIP platform offering, the bank is expected to implement effective due diligence processes, which are discussed further in the "Product Selection" section of this booklet.
+Banks' sales programs offer a variety of RNDIP platforms.
+Some product platforms are "open architecture," as the product set consists only of products that are unaffiliated with the bank or the broker-dealer or is a mixed offering of unaffiliated products and proprietary products.
+Such proprietary products are issued, underwritten, or managed by the bank, the broker-dealer, or entities affiliated with the bank or broker-dealer.
+Other product platforms may be more "closed architecture" with a limited menu of options that focus on proprietary offerings.
+Regardless of the RNDIP platform offered, the bank is expected to implement effective due diligence processes, which are discussed further in the "Product Selection" section of this booklet.